 As easy as it may be to be smug in the knowledge that you now have a Bug Out Bag, over time you are going to want to refresh and renew, or even start over.

 Today I am thrilled to present the Tactical Traveler Bug Out Bag from Ready to Go Survival.
-Not only that, the nice folks at RTGS are providing a Tactical Traveler valued at over $400 to a very lucky Backdoor Survival reader.
-More about that in a moment.

 The Tactical Traveler – First Observations